-New Mexico repealed its lifetime felony disenfranchisement law in 2001, restoring to all persons convicted of a felony their right to vote upon completion of sentence.
+New Mexico repealed its lifetime felony disenfranchisement law in 2001, restoring the right to vote to all persons convicted of a felony upon completion of sentence.
 This returned the right to vote to nearly 69,000 residents.
 In 2005, in order to make the restoration procedure easier, the New Mexico legislature implemented a notification process by which the Department of Corrections is required to issue a certificate of completion of sentence to an individual upon satisfaction of all obligations.
 The Department of Corrections is also required to notify the Secretary of State when such persons become eligible to vote.

-Disenfranchised Populations: Total Disenfranchisement (2004): 18,080

-Prison Rate: 1.32%
+Disenfranchised Populations: Total Disenfranchisement (2004): 18,080 • Prison Rate: 1.32% ProbationParole African American Disenfranchisement: 1,722 Rate: 6.71%

-Probation

-Parole African American Disenfranchisement: 1,722

-Rate: 6.71%